theWhiteFox/modern-js/README.md

 # modern-js

-Going over some fundemantals and learn me some more modern JS ES6
+Going over some fundamentals and learn me some more modern JS ES6

 | Primitive Data Types | Reference Data Types |
 | :------------------- | -------------------: |